eslint/eslint/docs/src/contribute/pull-requests.md

 The commit messages do not need to be in any specific format because they do not show up in the changelog.

-Note though that when you create a pull request, the title field will be prefilled with the summary (the first line in the message) of the first commit.
+Note though that when you create a pull request in the GitHub UI, the title field will be prefilled with the summary (the first line in the message) of the first commit.
 This can be edited as required.

 ### Step 3: Rebase onto upstream<a name="step3"></a>